+PLEASE NOTE

-PLEASE NOTE Pre-booking is required for all paid activities.
-We recommend booking early, as spaces fill quickly.
+Pre-booking is required for all paid activities as there's no guarantee of available spaces on ship.
+Book early as spaces fill quickly.
+Please see your predeparture guide for a list of provided gear for each Adventure Option.

-🔶 SEA KAYAKING
+≠ SEA KAYAKING